 Leadership Overview

-Aga Khan Museum has 7 executives leading key functions including strategy, finance, operations, and regional management.
+Aga Khan Museum has 7 executives leading key functions including strategy, finance, and operations.

-Driven by a commitment to cultural understanding, Aga Khan Museum is dedicated to showcasing the rich artistic, intellectual, and scientific contributions of Muslim civilizations to global heritage, fostering dialogue and appreciation across diverse communities.
+Driven by a commitment to cultural understanding, Aga Khan Museum showcases the rich heritage of Muslim civilizations, fostering dialogue and appreciation for their global contributions.

-Driven by a commitment to cultural understanding, Aga Khan Museum is dedicated to showcasing the rich artistic, intellectual, and scientific contributions of Muslim civilizations to global heritage, fostering dialogue and appreciation across diverse communities.
+Driven by a commitment to cultural understanding, Aga Khan Museum showcases the rich heritage of Muslim civilizations, fostering dialogue and appreciation for their global contributions.

 Leadership Roles at Aga Khan Museum